 * Courses for each Level are co-requisites; they must be taken during the same semester.
-This blocked format allows for integration of curriculum, modeling of cooperative learning and collaborative teaching, and corresponding developmental field experiences.
+This blocked format allows for the integration of curriculum, modeling of cooperative learning and collaborative teaching, and corresponding developmental field experiences.

 All UM general education requirements are included in the elementary education course requirements.

 Prior to admission to the Teacher Education Program, which is usually at the end of the sophomore year, Education majors are advised by the Education Academic Advisor in the College of Education and Human Sciences.
 After admission to the Teacher Education Program, candidates begin completing the professional studies requirements and continue to work with the Education Advisor for scheduling purposes and are also assigned a faculty member (mentor) within the Department of Teaching & Learning to mentor them in areas of academic and professional interests.